-With a large number of marketing automation tools to choose from, we hope this guide will help you select the one that is right for your business needs and your spontaneous campaign ideas that struck while brushing your teeth.
+With a large number of marketing automation software to choose from, we hope this guide will help you select the one that is right for your business needs and your spontaneous campaign ideas that struck while brushing your teeth.

 Navigating this guide